codewars/docs/content/concepts/kata/translations.md

 It's worth nothing that rejected translations are not wasted work.
 They are still available in the system, can be forked and serve as a base for new translations, or its code can be simply copied and reused.

-## Fixing existing language versions
+## Fixing existing translations

 Sometimes a kata needs to be fixed due to an issue, be it a bug in the reference solution, typos in the description or the lack of test coverage.
 Fixes and improvements to kata can be done in one of two ways:

-- If a language version was created as a translation, its most recent version can be forked, modified and published, which then goes through the usual translation review process and waits until another user approves it.
-However, language versions created directly within the kata editor cannot be forked.
+- If a translation was created with translations panel, its most recent version can be forked, modified and published, which then goes through the usual translation review process and waits until another user approves it.
+However, translations created directly within the kata editor cannot be forked.
-- A language version may be modified directly within the kata editor.
+- A translation may be modified directly within the kata editor.
 This method of fixing kata is discouraged unless absolutely necessary due to its drawbacks:
-- it causes merge conflicts for modified snippets if someone publishes a fork of this language version sometime in the future,
+- it causes merge conflicts for modified snippets if someone publishes a fork of this translation sometime in the future,
 - direct edits are not subject to the review process and other users cannot verify the introduced changes.